 Both the Renko Brick and ATR setting for Measured In is useful for expressing a value in terms of number of bars.
 For example, suppose your trading criteria required you to find moments where two particular indicators where 5 “bars” apart in distance.
 You could accomplish this by using either the Renko Brick (if you were using a Renko Chart) or ATR setting for Measured In.

-Setting Measured In to Renko Bricks only applies to the Renko Chart‘s and allow you to express a value in terms of the number of bricks.
-For example, suppose you had a Renko chart open with the brick size set to 5.
-A measurement of $0.50 therefore is actually 10 bricks (since each brick is 5 ticks, and as we established earlier, $0.50 is equivalent to 50 ticks).
-Thus to express $0.50 the preceding example, you would set value to 5, and Measured In to Renko Bricks.
-Note, the behavior is unpredictable if you use the Renko Brick measurement on a non-Renko chart!
+Renko Bricks: This measurement unit only applies to Renko charts and allow you to express a value in terms of the number of bricks.
+For example, suppose you had a Renko chart with the brick size set to 5.
+A measurement of $0.50 (50 ticks for /CL or Stocks) is converted to 10 Renko Bricks, because each brick is 5 ticks, and as established earlier, $0.50 is equivalent to 50 ticks).
+Thus, to express $0.50 in the preceding example, you would set value to 5, and Measured In to Renko Bricks.
+Note, the behavior is unpredictable if you use the Renko Brick measurement on a non-Renko chart.

-Similar to Renko Bricks, setting the Measured In to ATR’s allows you to express a measurement in terms of the average bar size (determined by the Average True Range).
-Since all chart types other than the Renko Chart have undefined bar sizes, ATR’s are often used as a viable alternative to gauge bar size.
-The ATR setting works the same as the Renko Bricks setting with one exception – you can also specify the ATR Period that is used to arrive at the Average True Range value.
+ATR: This measurement unit allows you to express a measurement in terms of the Average True Range bar size (determined by the ATR indicator).
+Since all chart types, except for Renko charts, have varying or undefined bar sizes, ATR’s are often used as a viable alternative to gauge the average bar size.
+The ATR setting works the same as the Renko Bricks setting with one exception – you can also specify the ATR Period that is used to calculate the ATR value.
 The longer the ATR Period, the more bars are considered when calculating the average bar size.
-A period that is too large may incorporate bars that are not typical of current market conditions, and a period too short may not include enough bars to get an accurate sample to calculate an average.
+A period that is too large may incorporate bars that are not typical of current market conditions, and a period too short may not include enough bars to get an accurate sample size to calculate an average.